-This program is intended to open the lines of communication between the UNC community and the UNC Police Department.
+This program is intended to open the lines of communication between the University community and UNC Police.
 This is a program conducted multiple times a year and is designed to familiarize citizens with the “how/what/why” of police procedures and provide an opportunity to interact with officers.
-The goal is to produce informed citizens who can take the information they have learned back into their respective areas, share that information with friends and colleagues, and have a better understanding of police operations.
+The goal is to produce informed citizens who can take the information they have learned back into their respective areas, share that information with friends and colleagues and have a better understanding of police operations.

-In partnership with the Dean of Students Office, this presentation is given to all incoming students and their parents to provide a basic understanding of safety at UNC.
+In partnership with the Dean of Students Office, this presentation is given to all incoming students and their parents to provide a basic understanding of safety at the University.

-An enhanced safety presentation, this provides an opportunity for officers and other administrators to talk about the role of graduate students and teaching assistants about emergency response and classroom safety protocols.
+An enhanced safety presentation that provides an opportunity for officers and other administrators to talk about the role of graduate students and teaching assistants in emergency response and classroom safety protocols.

 This basic campus safety presentation is able to provide information to a young community of campus partners who may not be familiar with the environment and various safety measures available in the Carolina community.